Rocco Siffredi: Personal life

-Siffredi discussed his personal life in 2015 on the reality television show L'Isola dei Famosi (Celebrity Island).
-Speaking of his sexuality, Siffredi discussed his sex addiction as emerging from "some kind of devil in me" and spoke of himself, "[It] sometimes sends me out of my mind".
+Siffredi discussed his personal life in 2015 on the reality television show L'isola dei famosi (The Celebrity Island).
+Speaking of his sexuality, Siffredi discussed his sex addiction as emerging from "some kind of devil in me" and spoke of himself, "[It] sometimes sends me out of my mind."
 He discussed asking God for intervention from the spirit of his mother, whose photograph he always carries.
-He considers himself "a believer in God."
+He considers himself "a believer in God".